bobpozun/aio-baby-tracker/README.md

 - `yarn cdk:diff`: Compares the deployed stack(s) with the current CDK code (runs `npx cdk diff` from root).
 - `yarn lint`: Runs ESLint on all projects (`nx run-many --target=lint`).
 - `yarn test`: Runs tests (Vitest) on all projects (`nx run-many --target=test`).
 - `yarn format`: Formats all project files using Prettier (`prettier --write .`).
 - `yarn graph`: Opens the Nx project dependency graph viewer (`nx graph`).
+- `yarn repomix`: Packages the entire repo into one file for passing to an AI model

 ## Code Formatting

 This project uses [Prettier](https://prettier.io/) for consistent code formatting.

 - **Configuration:** Rules are defined in `.prettierrc.json` at the project root.
 - **VS Code Integration:** The workspace settings in `.vscode/settings.json` configure VS Code to automatically format files on save using the project's Prettier configuration.
 Ensure you have the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension installed.
 - **Manual Formatting:** You can format the entire project manually by running `yarn format`.

 ## Development Workflow

 1.  **Run Web App:**

     ```bash
     yarn start:web
     ```

     This will start the Vite development server, typically on `http://localhost:4200` or `http://localhost:5173`.

-3.  **Mobile Development:** (Requires React Native development environment setup - see React Native documentation)
+2.  **Mobile Development:** (Requires React Native development environment setup - see React Native documentation)
     - Run `yarn start:mobile:ios` or `yarn start:mobile:android`.

 ## Deployment